alzh9000/predictron/README.md

 ```
 MNEMONIC = 'a lot of words go here'
 ```
 Then, you want to figure out what the wallet addresses are based on your given mnemonic.
-To do so, run `truffle console --network harmony_testnet`
+To do so, run `truffle console --network tron_testnet`

 Once the truffle development console prompt displays, run `accounts`, which will display a list of accounts.
 Make note of the first account, and the fact that it begins with `0x`.
-Take this account address and put it in the search bar [here](https://explorer.pops.one/) to get the equivalent Harmony ONE address, which begins with `one1`.
-Go to the Harmony ONE faucet [here](https://faucet.pops.one/) and paste in the Harmony ONE address and request test tokens.
+Take this account address and put it in the search bar [here](https://explorer.pops.one/) to get the equivalent tron ONE address, which begins with `one1`.
+Go to the tron ONE faucet [here](https://faucet.pops.one/) and paste in the tron ONE address and request test tokens.

 Now that your account has test tokens, you can deploy the smart contracts.
-To deploy the smart contracts, run `truffle migrate --reset --network harmony_testnet`
+To deploy the smart contracts, run `truffle migrate --reset --network tron_testnet`

 This project uses [Truffle](https://trufflesuite.com/truffle/)